 Sometimes, the tenant is uncooperative or keeps the apartment in terrible condition.
 Then, we recommend waiting for a tenant to leave before listing the property.
 The state of the unit makes it hard to take listing photos.
 Therefore, buyers who view the property may be discouraged because it is too messy.

-This makes it impossible to show the home at all.
-If your unit does not look good because the tenant is too messy, it could hurt the sale’s momentum.
-It prolongs the “days on the market” and forces us to reduce the price.
+This makes it impossible to show the home to the buyer’s agent.
+If your unit looks terrible because the tenant is too messy, it could hurt the sale’s momentum.
+It prolongs the “days on the market” and forces us to reduce sale prices.
 This might not have been necessary if the unit had looked nice and staged.

 Listing your home with a tenant in place is not always bad, especially if the tenant is cooperative and keeps the apartment organized.
 Most investors will prefer that a tenant is already in place, as it means a limited risk of vacancy post-closing.

 This lapse excludes the marketing period of finding a buyer and signing the contract.
-Even with no mortgage payments, the seller still needs to cover the common charges and insurance for months as the sale process develops.
+Even with no mortgage payments, the seller must still cover the common charges and insurance for months as the sale process develops.
 Lastly, one can use this rent calculator to assess the value of a rental property.
+Another option is seller financing.

-Therefore, we understand why some sellers are hesitant to wait for a tenant’s lease to expire before listing a home for sale.
+Therefore, we understand why some sellers hesitate to wait for a tenant’s lease to expire before listing a home for sale.
 A typical sale in NYC takes 3 to 4 months to find a buyer and get “in contract.”
 After that, it takes an average of 60 days to close.

-The prospect of having no income for half a year or more is an incentive for the seller to list with a tenant in place.
-An uncooperative and messy tenant can jeopardize the sale, resulting in fewer offers, lower sale price, or no sale.
+The prospect of having no income for half a year or more incentivizes the seller to list with a tenant in place.
+An uncooperative and messy tenant can jeopardize the sale, resulting in fewer offers, lower prices, or no deal.
 Therefore, a seller must consider the risks and benefits of marketing a property.

 In conclusion, the decision ultimately comes down to how cooperative and neat the tenant is.
 It only adds one more step in the sales process.